Skip to main content

 GateWhat It ChecksPass Condition

-Funding profitabilityIs the funding diff worth it?Current diff > 80th percentile of 30-day history; funding positive ≥3 intervals in a row
+Funding profitabilityIs the funding diff worth it?Current diff above the recent historical range; funding positive for multiple intervals in a row

-Trade profitabilityDoes the spread allow profit after costs?Net entry cost under max acceptable (e.g. 0.05%); break-even under 48h
+Trade profitabilityDoes the spread allow profit after costs?Net entry cost within acceptable range; break-even under 48h

-Open interest crowdingIs the trade too crowded?OI percentile under 95
+Open interest crowdingIs the trade too crowded?OI not in the top percentile of its range

-Volatility circuit breakerHas price moved too much lately?Recent move under 2× historical vol and under 5% absolute
+Volatility circuit breakerHas price moved too much lately?Recent move within normal bounds

-Liquidation bufferEnough margin cushion after entry?Initial buffer > max(15%, 2× 30d realized vol)
+Liquidation bufferEnough margin cushion after entry?Sufficient buffer relative to recent volatility

-Insurance fundIs the exchange’s safety net healthy?Insurance balance > 50% of 30d average
+Insurance fundIs the exchange’s safety net healthy?Insurance balance above its recent average

-ADL levelHow close are we to ADL risk?ADL indicator ≤ 3 (out of 5)
+ADL levelHow close are we to ADL risk?ADL indicator in the safe range

-Oracle freshnessIs the price feed up to date?Within threshold (e.g. Pyth 60s, HL 30s, Stork 120s)
+Oracle freshnessIs the price feed up to date?Within the freshness threshold for each venue

-Order book depthCan we exit if we need to?Depth within 50 bps > 2× position size on both venues
+Order book depthCan we exit if we need to?Enough liquidity on both sides to absorb the position

 Half-Open Positions: One Leg Fills, the Other Fails

 The problem.
 You’re running two legs, long on one venue and short on another.
 Leg 1 fills.
-Leg 2 fails (timeout, rejection, partial fill).
+Leg 2 fails.
 You’re now directional and exposed.
 One bad move and you’re liquidated.
 How we protect.
-For same-chain pairs (e.g. Drift and Drift), both legs are bundled in a single atomic transaction.
+For same-chain pairs, both legs go in a single atomic transaction.
 Both open or neither opens.
-No in-between.
-For cross-venue pairs, legs execute sequentially.
-If leg 2 fails, we immediately close leg 1.
-That’s our auto-rollback.
-If the rollback succeeds, no positions are opened and we notify you.
-If the rollback fails, we flag the position for manual intervention and alert you right away.
-You’re never left with an unhedged position without explicit notification.
+For cross-venue pairs, if the second leg fails we immediately close the first.
+If that rollback works, nothing is left open and we notify you.
+If it fails, we flag it for manual review and alert you immediately.
+You’re never left half-open without explicit notification.
 We also verify every fill.
-After every open or close order, we check the actual filled size against what we requested.
-If the fill is under 95% of requested, we retry the remainder or close the partial.
-If cross-leg fill mismatch is over 5%, we rebalance or close both.
-IOC orders during extreme volatility can partially fill; undetected partial fills break delta neutrality.
-So we catch them.
+If what came back is short of what we requested, we retry the remainder or close the partial.
+If the two legs are mismatched after execution, we rebalance or close both.

 Margin Creep: Drifting Toward Liquidation Without Warning

 The problem.
 Margin drops slowly, then suddenly.
 By the time you notice, you’re one move from liquidation.
-Level-based checks can miss the drift until it’s too late.
 How we protect.
-We don’t wait until we’re at the edge.
-We act in tiers so we have time to react.
+We act in tiers so there’s time to react before things get critical.

 TierMargin RatioWhat We Do